Fitting Morph-Man on any Avatar

 That’s it for the Morph-Man fitting manual!

-I have found that it is much more usefull to know how to fit individual pattern pieces.
+I have found that it is much more useful to know how to fit individual pattern pieces.

 Morph-Man is a free Blauw Films downloadable.